KARTIK-PANDEY-KP/vi-net/README.md

 - `to` - Recipient email address
 - `subject` - Email subject
 - `body` - Email body content (supports HTML)

+### 5. Personalized Outreach

+End-to-end workflow that searches for contacts, enriches their profiles, and sends personalized emails.

+**Inputs:**
+- `fullName` - Your full name
+- `meetingLink` - Zoom/Google Meet URL for the meeting
+- `calendarLink` - Calendly/Notion scheduling link
+- `resumeUrl` - URL to your resume
+- `searchQuery` - LinkedIn search query
+- `maxContacts` - Maximum number of contacts to reach out to

 ## Customization